 Reconstructing

-On the stage is a two-story house.
+Onstage is a two-story house.
 From one angle, it’s mucked out after a flood.
 From another, it’s a new development wrapped in Tyvek.
 And from another, it’s “Tara” from Gone with the Wind being transformed into an Airbnb.
-Sometimes it looks like it’s on fire.
+The piano can’t be tuned.
 Someone is quilting in the corner.
 Come in.

 Created by The TEAM